remult/remult/misc/public-api.md

    *
    * @template entityType The type of the entity being filtered.
    * @param filter The initial EntityFilter for the entity type.
-   * @param info Additional information and utilities for preprocessing the filter.
+   * @param event Additional information and utilities for preprocessing the filter.
    * @returns The modified EntityFilter or a Promise that resolves to the modified EntityFilter.
    *
    * @example